panzerdp/dmitripavlutin.com/content/posts/064-string-interpolation/index.md

 message; // => 'Sum: 5, difference: -1, pow: 8'
 ```

-With the introduction of additional helper variables `sum`, `diff` and `pow`, the template string becomes lighter.
-Additionally, the code self-documents when the intermediate variables
+With the introduction of helper variables `sum`, `diff` and `pow`, the template string becomes lighter.
+Additionally, the code self-documents when the intermediate variables are used.
-with meaningful names are used.

 ### 4.3 Single quotes in placeholders

-I recommended using single quotes `'` rather than backticks `` ` `` if the expression inside the placeholder uses string literals.
+I recommended using single quotes `'` rather than backticks `` ` `` in the expressions inside the placeholder.

 Let's use the ternary operator.
-When the placeholder uses backticks `` ` `` it's quite difficult to grasp the template string:
+When the placeholder uses backticks `` ` `` it's quite difficult to grasp the template string because there are too many backticks in the template string:

 ```javascript{2}
 function getLoadingMessage(isLoading) {